ganeshv4/tabletop/README.md

 ## Follow-Up Questions

-1)How long, in hours, did you spend on the test (not including learning)?
+1) How long, in hours, did you spend on the test (not including learning)?
 Ans: 20.

 2) Did you have to learn any new languages/technologies?
 If so, which ones and what